karmab/kcli/doc/index.rst

    -  ``kcli update -m 2048 vm1``

--  Update internal IP (useful for ansible inventory over existing bridged vms)

-   -  ``kcli update -1 192.168.0.40 vm1``

 -  Clone vm1 to new vm2

    -  ``kcli clone -b vm1 vm2``

--  Connect by ssh to the vm (retrieving ip and adjusting user based on the template)
+-  Connect by ssh to the vm

    -  ``kcli ssh vm1``